 Seminary Years and Ordination1918-1927

-St Josemaria began his priestly ministry in the parish of Perdiguera, a remote village in the Archdiocese of Zaragoza, where he arrived three days after his ordination, sent to substitute for a priest on an emergency basis.
+St. Josemaria began his priestly ministry in the parish of Perdiguera, a village in the Archdiocese of Zaragoza, where he arrived three days after his ordination, sent to substitute for a priest on an emergency basis.

-Nevertheless the young priest was aware that God was calling him to another task that he did not yet know, and once his duties of filling in for the parish priest were over, he was back in Zaragoza to finish his law degree.
+Nevertheless, the young priest was aware that God was calling him to another task that he did not yet know, and once his duties at the parish in Perdiguera were over, he was back in Zaragoza to finish his law degree.
 Upon completing the degree, with the permission of the Archbishop, he transferred to Madrid to pursue his doctorate in law, which at that time could only be obtained at the Spanish capital’s Central University.